DiegoLibonati/morphson/README.md

 ### **Env Keys**

-NOTE: You must create two .env, one for the client called `client.env` and one for the api called `api.env` both inside the json-config folder.

 1. `VITE_API_URL`: Refers to the API URI
 2. `VITE_API_PREFIX`: Refers to the prefix where API endpoints are used.
 3. `PORT`: Refers to the port on which the API is exposed.